Looking at swimming pool prices

 - Additional features such as water features and lighting

 - The quality of product, including the manufacturing method of the pool shell

-When comparing quotes it pays dividends to be clued up.
+When comparing pool quotes, it pays dividends to be clued up.
 For example, you will need to know the differences between a traditional fibreglass pool and a fibreglass ceramic pool.
-Carefully consider the key benefits of each product you are considering.
+Carefully consider the key benefits of each product you are thinking of.
 Ask yourself:

 - Does it have unique features?

 - What operating system is being offered (eg filtration only, enhanced circulation, superior in-floor cleaning systems etc)?